witehound/fantastic-octo-guacamole/Introduction_to_technical_writing.md

 - The ‘What’ refers to the skill, technology, or product that is being discussed in the writing.
 This could be anything from a software program or concept to a complex piece of machinery.
 - The "Who" refers to the specific audience the writing is intended for.
 This audience may include engineers, programmers, technicians, or other professionals who need to understand or use the skill, technology, or product in question.
 - Lastly, the “Why” is the purpose of the writing, which can be either to inform, instruct, or direct the audience.
 For example, step-by-step instruction on how to use a piece of technology, or information on the underlying concepts and theories behind a new technology.
+- There are several differences between technical writing and other forms of writing such as fiction, poetry, journalism, creative writing, etc. These differences can be categorized into Expertise, Purpose, and Audience.
+- Expertise, Technical writers are expected to possess a deep understanding of the subject matter they are writing about.
+- Purpose, The purpose of technical writing is to inform, instruct, or direct the reader in a clear and concise manner.